tuckthomas/opnlend/README.md

 **_A framework for an open source, modular commercial and government guaranteed (SBA and USDA) loan origination system._**

 **_The intent of this project is an "ala carte" approach.
 Each app is to be individually installed to the individual or institution's needs (Loans, Deposits, Collateral, Spreading, Profiles, etc.).
-Later down the road, possibly adding "Third Party Plugins" for community made content (visualization packages, analysis tools, etc.).
+Later down the road, possibly adding support for the installation of "Third Party Plugins" for community made content (visualization packages, analysis tools, etc.).
 Furthermore, it is to be locally hosted; mitigating risk of downtime when compared to a 3rd party cloud server.
 I am currently developing this within a Proxmox container (LXC) hosted on my home server, integrated with my PostgreSQL database hosted in a separate LXC._**

 ![opnlend-logo-banner](media/images/opnlend-logo-banner.jpg)